From Couch to 5K (part 1)

 There are numerous superior synthetic materials that help keep moisture away from your body, transporting it out to the air for evaporation.
 Combine undergarments made of one of these fabrics with a Gore-Tex shell, which will transfer your sweat to the air while shielding you from rain, sleet, snow, and wind.

 Finally, you should buy yourself a running watch.
 You don’t want to get obsessive about keeping time, but as you progress toward your goal, you’ll definitely want to see how you’re doing.
 Get a digital watch with a large readout and chronograph (stopwatch) capability.
 You can get a watch that’ll do everything you need for as little as $10.
 Many of the name brands, such as Timex, Casio, and Nike, have watches with many more features.
 These are, of course, more expensive.
+If you're really into tracking your training and want to accurately log your miles, preferrably online, you can invest in a GPS watch.
+Several companies make GPS watches that range in price from around $100 to $600.
+Garmin is the leader in the field, but in recent years they've been getting worthy competition from Nike, Timex, and others.

 Setting The Goal